chat-sdk/chat-sdk-ios/README.md

 ## Scalability and Cost

 People always ask about how much Chat SDK costs to run.
 And will it scale to millions of users?
 So I wrote an article talking about [just that](https://hackmd.io/@dyR2Vn0UTFaO8tZjyiJyHw/r1LJ26d0L).

-## Looking for Freelance Developers

-If you're a freelance developer looking for work, join our Discord server.
-We often have customers

 ## Community